 Keeps me alive, keeps me alive

 When I returned to school as a bright eyed sixth former, I had decided to study English Literature, Art & Design, and Drama & Theatre Studies.
-We were still expected to wear school uniform back then but were given the distinction of having a somewhat different school tie to signify our superior status (and an added badge if we become prefects or house captain) within the hierarchy of school students.
+We were still expected to wear school uniform back then but were given the distinction of having a somewhat different school tie to signify our superior status (and an added badge if we become prefects or house captain – woo) within the hierarchy of school students.
 Of course, people attempted to wear their uniforms with a slightly different slant to show their individuality.
-I’m pretty certain that I wore my tie skinny coz I was still an art-rock post-punk kid at heart, with a huge Bowie obsession.
+I’m pretty certain that I wore my tie in the skinny format coz I was still an art-rock post-punk kid at heart, with a huge Bowie obsession.

 Reason number 1 is the “chicken dance”.
 You may be wondering why the hell Goths would want to dance like chickens (not that I’ve ever seen chickens dance, whether in their local chicken nightclub or in a chicken based piece of musical theatre), but this is simply due to the inaccuracy of the nickname given to this particular form of dancing.
 At some point, during Friday or Saturday nights at Lazers Nightclub on Stow Hill in Newport (the same Stow Hill as immortalised by the Manic Street Preachers in their song “The View from Stow Hill” on their rather fantastic “Futurology” album), there would usually be a mini-Goth section that usually involve something by The Cure and possibly The Mission or The Sisters of Mercy.
 Invariably, “She Sells Sanctuary” would create a stampede in the direction of the dance floor where there would be a wild and glorious swinging and shuffling accompanied by a distinctive movement of the elbows not entirely dissimilar to the waggling of chicken wings – hence why it became known as the “chicken dance”.
 Indeed, you learned to avoid the elbows of Helen in particular because they were deadly weapons designed to create maximum space for her to swirl around the dance floor.
 I got too close one time and caught an elbow in the ribs – yup, I learned to respect the chicken dance.